-Once you are in the role, training is ongoing, as it is essential to keep vocational skills and qualifications up to date.
+Once you're in the role, training is ongoing, as it's essential to keep vocational skills and qualifications up to date.
 Your first aid certificate, for example, must be kept up to date throughout your career.

 If you want to stay actively involved in outdoor activities, managing an outdoor activities/education centre is normally as high as you can go.
 In the private sector, there are some opportunities to move into overseeing several centres or working at a head office.

 In the public sector, promotion usually means moving into more senior administrative work in leisure services or education.
 Some administrative posts are also available with national governing bodies (NGBs) and sports councils.

 Progression could mean setting up your own business, perhaps concentrating on newer markets for leisure and corporate clients.
 You could also take on freelance work.
 Teaching in further or higher education is also a possibility, with the appropriate qualifications.
 Other opportunities exist in specialist outdoor equipment manufacture and retail, as well as in visitor and countryside centres.